Danpiel/Discord.RSS.Wiki/Role-Subscriptions.md

 Filtered mentions subscribed roles on custom-defined filters specific to that role.

+For the role mentions to show up on messages, the tag `{subscriptions}` must be used.

 **Roles that are subscribed must be able to be mentioned by everyone - this is handled in role settings.**